romenrg/body-mass-index/CONTRIBUTING.md

 When your Pull Request is ready to be merged, the repository maintainers will integrate it and it will be published in the next release.

-## Code of Conduct

-This project and everyone participating in it is governed by the following [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [contact@romenrg.com](mailto:contact@romenrg.com).